We Speak on Operations, Organizational Design,

 - Environmental and ethical costs rarely discussed

 Moving beyond traditional metrics to community-defined measures of success.
-How AI can support qualitative analysis without flattening nuance.
+How to design evaluation that serves learning, not just compliance.

 Key Themes- Whose definitions of success count?